 The organs of Paris

-ORGANS OF PARIS © 2023 Vincent Hildebrandt HOME ALL ORGANS
+ORGANS OF PARIS © 2024 Vincent Hildebrandt HOME ALL ORGANS

 Synagogue de la Victoire

-(Grand synagogue)
+(Grande synagogue)

 44, rue de la victoire, 75009 Paris

 Designed in a neo-Byzantine style, its building was started in 1867 and it was inaugurated in 1874.
 On April 21, 1890, Alfred Dreyfus married Lucie Hadamard.
 During the German occupation, on the night of 2 to 3 October 1941, a bomb exploded in the Great Synagogue during a night of attacks on several synagogues in Paris.
 After the war, the synagogue began a renovation, which was not completed until 1967.
-This synagogue, owned by the city of Paris, has been classified as a historical monument since December 11, 1987.

 The organs of Paris